LaDilettante/personal-webpage2/_posts/2016-05-15-Gibbs-sampling-normal-model.md

 The solution is to start with small Rcpp programs and make sure that they produce the same results as their pure R counterpart.
 Following this advice, I'm writing a series of increasingly complex Markov chain Monte Carlo (MCMC) code in Rcpp, eventually building towards my final goal of a custom Metropolis-Hastings algorithm for my work on modeling FDI flow.

 The first installment will be a Gibbs sampler of a semi-conjugate normal model, arguably the most common introductory model to Bayesian statistics and MCMC.
-(Both [Hoff's First Course in Bayesian](http://www.stat.washington.edu/people/pdhoff/book.php) and [Gelman's Bayesian Data Analysis](http://www.stat.columbia.edu/~gelman/book/) cover it.)[^1]
+(Both [Hoff's First Course in Bayesian](http://www.stat.washington.edu/people/pdhoff/book.php) and [Gelman's Bayesian Data Analysis](http://www.stat.columbia.edu/~gelman/book/) cover it.)

 I'll follow Hoff's example in Chapter 6 as a ground truth to check whether my code is working correctly.
 For Rcpp basics, I read [Hadley Wickham's introduction to Rcpp](http://adv-r.had.co.nz/Rcpp.html).
 I'll note additional pitfalls along the way of converting R to Rcpp.